GIScience/openrouteservice-py/docs/SnappingServiceApi.md

 Snapping Service

-Returns a list of points snapped to the nearest edge in the graph.
+Returns a list of points snapped to the nearest edge in the routing graph.
 In case an appropriate snapping point cannot be found within the specified search radius, \"null\" is returned.

 ### Example
 ```python